Yes Ball Games!Watch our webinar

 We are often asked by residents whether public liability insurance is needed to protect them in the case of any damage or claims related to their ‘playing out’ sessions.
 It’s a tricky one to give a definitive answer on – we have talked to insurers, legal experts and other organisations and the upshot is that it’s really for individuals to decide if it’s needed or worthwhile.
-Some councils make it a requirement for residents, but many don’t and use an indemnity clause instead.
+The majority of councils use an indemnity clause and many strongly recommend insurance, but very few insist on it.
 Here are some thoughts (with thanks to Streets Alive) on why this might be a good idea.

 The cost of the premium is prohibitive to many communities (£80+) and may not deal with the liability and ‘duty of care’ issues that councils may be concerned about.
 In 2012 for the Jubilee about 2m people took part in street parties.
 Some of them had insurance cover but there were no claims at all made in the country, according to the insurance companies.

 The authority is not responsible for the event.
 By making a road closure order the authority is not itself licensing or approving any aspect of the event itself.
 To meet their ‘duty of care’ many councils ensure that residents are aware of their responsibilities and minimise any risk or attempt of a claim against the council, by requiring residents to agree by signature to conditions, written in plain English, on behalf of the other residents.

 Any event PLI does not indemnify the authority from anything it may be negligent of.
 For example, in cases of slipping or tripping on faulty pavements or as a result of the road closure order itself.
 Indeed, in any serious cases there could be a risk of ‘double insurance’ with the authority’s own PLI.